lsst/rsp_lsst_io/docs/guides/notebooks/faq/index.rst

    git config --global user.name GitUsername

 Then, using a terminal in the Notebook aspect, follow these instructions for `generating a new SSH key and adding it to the ssh-agent <https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent?platform=linux>`_.
-Be sure to follow the instructions for the Linux environment (i.e., the RSP environment), regardless of your personal computer's environment, because you are generating an SSH key *for your account in the RSP*.
+Be sure to follow the instructions for the Linux environment (i.e., the RSP environment), because this generates an account's SSH key *within the RSP*.

 When doing ``git clone`` of a repository, use the SSH key.
 If successful, ``git fetch`` and ``git push`` will work without entering a Git password.